 From January 23rd the major construction project, which will enhance Atocha station in Madrid, will cause the trains between Valencia and the Spanish capital to be switched so that they depart from and arrive at Chamartin station instead.

 Though more of these services to/from Valencia will also be direct to/from cities in northern Spain, so will be calling at Chamartin station during their end-to-end journeys.

-(1) Most of the services on the long-standing Basel - Freiburg - Karlsruhe ↔ Mannheim - Frankfurt Flughafen/Airport - Koln/Cologne route are having their services extended beyond Koln.
+(1) Most of the services on the long-standing Basel - Freiburg - Karlsruhe ↔ Mannheim - Frankfurt Flughafen/Airport - Koln/Cologne route have had their services extended beyond Koln.

-The new route will be Basel - Freiburg - Karlsruhe ↔ Mannheim - Frankfurt Flughafen/Airport - Koln/Cologne - Dusseldorf - Essen - Dortmund - Osnabruck - Bremen - Hamburg.
+The new route is Basel - Freiburg - Karlsruhe ↔ Mannheim - Frankfurt Flughafen/Airport - Koln/Cologne - Dusseldorf - Essen - Dortmund - Osnabruck - Bremen - Hamburg.

 To take advantage of this. most of the trains on the Dortmund - Essen - Dusseldorf - Koln Messe/Deutz ↔ Frankfurt Flughafen - Mannheim - Stuttgart route have had their journeys extended to/from Munchen/Munich.

 So in most hours two trains per hour will be available between Stuttgart and Munchen/Munich.

 Most of ICE trains which travel between Munchen/Munich and Karlsruhe also use the new line as do the trains on the Berlin - Leipzig - Erfurt - Fulda - Frankfurt (Main) - Mannheim - Stuttgart ↔ Ulm - Augsburg - Munchen/Munich route.